 No guardianship is required to deposit up to $100,000 in an interest-bearing account with the court registry, whether for a minor or for someone who is legally incapacitated.
 Up to $250,000 can be deposited if the person is intellectually disabled and resides in a state residential care facility.

-For a minor, the money might come from an inheritance or from the sale or mortgage of the child’s interest in real property.
+For a minor, the money might come from an inheritance or from the sale of the child’s interest in real property.
 Parents must use their own money to support the child.
 They can apply to the court for permission to withdraw funds from the court registry for special expenses such as summer camp, a clarinet or a car.

 Durable Power Attorney

 This is probably the most commonly used alternative to guardianship of the estate or “conservatorship.”.

 You do not need to sign a “blank check” to avoid guardianship.
 All too often that is what a Durable Power of Attorney is.
 Think carefully before you sign.
 Ask what each power means.
 Think about what additional powers you would like your agent to have, how you would like to limit his actions, and to whom he should report.

 Maybe you do not care who pays the gas bill, submits the tax return or insurance claim forms.
 Consider a Limited Power of Attorney for this, perhaps with a bank account with a convenience signer.